kraftb/Arduino-Synth/README.md

 will try to determine the correct play speed from within the MIDI file.
 If this is not possible you will have to try some values yourself.
 Values between 20 and 100 are a good start.

+If your are interested in how the whole stuff works do not fear to look at Synth.h and Synth.cpp.
+I tried to create a lot of *inline code documentation* so the code is readable and understandable.

 Music
 -----